Zpes/pte-protect/README.md

 ## Functionality
 * Changing read / write / execute permissions while maintaining the VAD with the old permissions so it does not look like the page has the "spoofed" permissions.
 * Setting the "User Supervisor" bit from the PTE to 0, this will make the page invisible from any usermode api / application.

+## Special thanks!
+* [PTView by VollRagm](https://vollragm.github.io/posts/ptview/) for being a big help in the tesing of this project.